|Nutrition Facts (per serving)|

 |Dietary Fiber 4g||15%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Split pea soup is classic comfort food.
 This version is a basic combination of green split peas, ham, vegetables, and seasonings.

-This pea soup is cooked on the stovetop, but with a few alterations, it may be cooked in the slow cooker.
-See the tips below the recipe for slow cooker instructions.
+This basic pea soup is cooked on the stovetop, but with just a few alterations, it may be cooked in the slow cooker.

 If you like a smooth pea soup, reserve the diced ham and blend all or part of the soup in batches* when it's done.
 Add the ham and heat through.

-Top this soup off with a little finely chopped ham or crumbled bacon.
+Top this soup off with a little finely chopped ham, crumbled bacon, or crunchy croutons.

 - 1 pound dry green split peas